mrozio13pl/tiny-update-notifier/readme.md

 [![npm bundle size][bundle-size]][bundlephobia]
 [![License][license]](./license)

-> Simple checker for npm package updates.
+> Simple check for npm package updates.

 In simple terms, this is basically a lightweight alternative to [update-notifier](https://github.com/yeoman/update-notifier), but despite its significantly smaller download size, it still retains most of the essential features.